virtapi/marmoset/README.md

     $ ./marmoset.py server

-Or copy our systemd service file from ext/ to /etc/systemd/system/, run `systemctl daemon-reload` and start the service:
+Or use our systemd service:

     $ systemctl start marmoset

 A third solution is to use nginx + uwsgi to power the app.
+This is the recommended way if you expect a high amount of requests.

 ### HTTP PXE